malarkey/shared-homeland-website/src/team/nour-awwad.md

 eleventyComputed:
   title: "{{ name }}"

-summary: Holds a B.Sc. in Soil and Water Sciences from the Hebrew University and an M.Sc. in Hydrology and Water Quality from Ben-Gurion University.
+summary: Nour Awwad holds a B.Sc. in Soil and Water Sciences from the Hebrew University and an M.Sc. in Hydrology and Water Quality from Ben-Gurion University.

 blockQuote: